Project Management Triangle and It's Benefits | Incepteo | UK

 It’s staggering to look at the cost to business of project management challenges.
 To mitigate the risk of such costs it isn’t necessary to tightly restrain every aspect of a project, but rather to be clear from the beginning about expectations, setting realistic goals and understanding how to adjust to changes that challenge initial assumptions.
 This is something we manage in all of our projects with different businesses across many sectors, and where we see our partnership with clients really adding value.

 Our project teams at Incepteo carry out a deep-dive discovery meeting with each client at the start of a project to develop clarity around the purpose and expectations of what they want.
-The result is that from the very beginning we establish the project direction and priorities upon which to base decisions as we move forward.
+The result is that from the very beginning we establish the project framework direction and priorities based on the Project Management Triangle upon which to base decisions as we move forward.

 Transparency over how project management works, builds trust within partnerships and drives open conversations based on a shared understanding.